Gozala/georgian-keyboard-layouts/README.md

-Installable [Georgian] Keyboard Layouts for OSX
+Installable [Georgian][Georgia] Keyboard Layouts for OSX

-This project is about installable Georgian keyboard layouts that unfortunataly are not shipped even with modern OSX.
+This project is about installable Georgian keyboard layouts that unfortunately are not shipped even with modern OSX.

 [Georgia]:http://en.wikipedia.org/wiki/Georgian_language